arturparkhisenko/wpvpa/README.md

 - [ ] Release a version `0.1.0`
 - [ ] Publish on [CurseForge](https://authors.curseforge.com/knowledge-base/world-of-warcraft/527-preparing-the-packagemeta-file)
 - [ ] Publish on [WoWInterface](https://www.wowinterface.com/forums/showthread.php?t=51553)
-- [ ] Make sure it's possible to add a Win-rate for all PVP Brackets with stats like KDA (example: 55% 10/5/16)
-- [ ] It shows PVP ranks achievements icons (example: AJ)
 - [ ] It has multiple styles/themes (example: tooltip)
 - [ ] It has settings (example: what to show, size)
 - [ ] It has a multi-language support